 For a long-lasting finish, we recommend applying Monocoat Natural Oil to the parts before you begin assembly.
 If you select a finished top and add finishing service to your parts, we will apply this for you.
-Alternatively, you can purchase it at our online store and apply Monocoat yourself.
+Alternatively, you can purchase it here and apply Monocoat yourself.

-Step 2.
-Lay the first cleat down and carefully position it so it its equidistant from the edges of the table, and square with the ends of the table.
+Lay the first cleat down and carefully position so it is equidistant from the edges of the table, and square with the ends of the table.
 It should be 1 1/2'' to 2'' from each side, and 6'' from the closest end.
 If you’ve selected the angled cleats, make sure they face angled out toward the ends of the table.

-Step 4.
-Repeat steps 2 and 3 for the other cleat.
+Repeat the last 2 steps for the other cleat

 We all love to create.
 At TableLegs.com, we think the best creation is one that leaves a lasting impression.That is why we are dedicated to bringing quick, easy, and beautiful furniture to living rooms all over the world.

 Once you have everything set up, feel free to take a picture and send it to us!
 We love what we do and the designs we offer, and it is a truly rewarding experience to see our products in their new home.